DynamoDS/DesignScript/LanguageSpec.md

 ### For statements

 "for" iterates all values in “in” clause and assigns the value to the loop variable.
-The expression in “in” clause should return a list; if it is a singleton, it is a single statement evaluation. “for” statements are only valid in [imperative language block](#heading=h.271e3yqazhhe).
+The expression in “in” clause should return a list; if it is a singleton, it is a single statement evaluation. “for” statements are only valid in imperative block.

 ```
 ForStatement = "for" “(” Identifier “in” Expression “)” StatementBlock